-Where the Commonwealth cancels the Agreement under general condition 19, the Commonwealth will only compensate the Grantee for:
+If the Commonwealth cancels the Agreement under general condition 19, the Commonwealth will only compensate the Grantee for:

-- · any monies due and owing as at the date of the written notice is issued by the Commonwealth, and - any reasonable expenses the Grantee unavoidably incurs that relate directly to the cancellation of the Agreement
+- any part of the grant monies due and owing as at the date of the written notice issued by the Commonwealth, and - any other reasonable expenses the Grantee unavoidably incurs that relate directly to the cancellation of the Agreement

-Note - the reasonable expenses that will be compensated are not all-encompassing and will depend on the Grantee's compliance with the Agreement and the total amount of the Grant.
+Note - the reasonable expenses that will be compensated are not all-encompassing and will depend on the Grantee's compliance with the Agreement and the total amount of the grant.
 General condition 19.5 makes it clear that a Grantee will not be entitled to compensation for loss of prospective profits or benefits.
-The compensation can't exceed the amount of the Grant.
+The compensation can't exceed the amount of the grant.